 You need a GPG key

-Pass uses GPG for encryption.
-If you don’t have a GPG key yet:
+Pass uses GPG for encryption, so you need a key.
+If you don’t have one yet:

 gpg --full-generate-key

 Choose RSA, 4096 bits, and fill in your name and email.
-Remember your passphrase well — you’ll need it to decrypt passwords.
+Remember your passphrase.
+You will need it every time you decrypt a password, and nobody can recover it for you.

 Initialize the password store